toddjonker/fusion-java/CONTRIBUTING.md

       if your efforts go down the wrong path.
 Writing docs first is a lightweight way for you to get early feedback.
 It's best to get the high-level details right—particularly the terminology and contract—before digging into details.
-3. Code it!
+4. Code it!
 Don’t forget the unit tests.
-4. Post a pull request, and iterate as necessary. **Review early, review often!**
+5. Post a pull request, and iterate as necessary. **Review early, review often!**
-5. Upon approval, your PR will be merged by a team member, and in most cases the change will be part of the next release.
+6. Upon approval, your PR will be merged by a code owner, and in most cases the change will be part of the next release.

 ### Issue Management